stephanelkhoury/ParseFlow/MVC-BLUE-BLACK-THEME.md

 ### 1. mvc-styles.css
 **Changes Made:**
-- Navigation items: Changed from white to blue colors (#1e40af, #2563eb)
+- Navigation items: Changed from white to blue colors (#white, #2563eb)
 - Active states: Updated hover and active button states to use blue backgrounds with white text (appropriate contrast)
 - Button styles: Changed default button background from #667eea to #2563eb
 - Checkbox marks: Changed from white to black for visibility